Fela Kuti: 1970s

 After Kuti and his band returned to Nigeria, the group was renamed (the) Africa '70 as lyrical themes changed from love to social issues.
 He formed the Kalakuta Republic—a commune, recording studio, and home for many people connected to the band—which he later declared independent from the Nigerian state.

 Kuti set up a nightclub in the Empire Hotel.
-He first named the Afro-Spot and later the Afrika Shrine, where he performed regularly and officiated at personalised Yoruba traditional ceremonies in honor of his native ancestral faith.
+First named the Afro-Spot and later the Afrika Shrine, this was where he performed regularly and officiated at personalised Yoruba traditional ceremonies in honor of his native ancestral faith.
 He also changed his name to Anikulapo (meaning "He who carries death in his pouch", with the interpretation: "I will be the master of my own destiny and will decide when it is time for death to take me").
-He stopped using the hyphenated surname "Ransome" because he considered it a slave name.
+He stopped using the hyphenated surname "Ransome" because he considered it to be a slave name.

 Kuti's music was popular among the Nigerian public and Africans in general.
 He decided to sing in Pidgin English so that individuals all over Africa could enjoy his music, where the local languages they speak are diverse and numerous.
 As popular as Kuti's music had become in Nigeria and elsewhere, it was unpopular with the government, and raids on the Kalakuta Republic were frequent.
 During 1972, Ginger Baker recorded Stratavarious, with Kuti appearing alongside vocalist and guitarist Bobby Tench.
-Around this time, Kuti became even more involved with the Yoruba religion.
+Around this time, Kuti became even more involved with the Yoruba traditional religion.